Skip to content

 kubectl get nodes

-The default containerd data directory is under /.
-In Kubernetes versions 1.16 and later, the default root directory threshold reaches 85% after which pods on the node will be evicted.
-To avoid pod eviction, we need to switch the containerd data directory to the data disk.
+The default data directory for containerd is under /.
+In Kubernetes versions 1.16 and later, once the default root directory usage threshold reaches 85%, pods on the node will be evicted.
+To avoid eviction, we need to switch the containerd data directory to the data disk.

 # After all nodes are Ready, modify the containerd data directory